Fixed term contract until Sept 2019, immediate start preferable

 Role and Responsibilities

 BX2019 will require input from across the organisation, many of whom will get involved in curating panels and sessions at the conference so a key part of the role will be to help manage these inputs.
 You will also project manage and coordinate the many suppliers, content, and speakers, who will participate or help to facilitate the smooth running of the conference.
+In addition, a key part of the role will be to proactively identify and convert sponsorship opportunities for the conference.

 Alongside this, you will help manage and promote BIT’s other events, including BIT’s growing range of external training, seminar series and occasional evening events (e.g. book launches).
 However, the post holder will be given substantial freedom to be creative in the role, we welcome candidates with their own ideas for events that, together with our communications team, help boost BIT’s profile.